shannah/client4j-demos/README.md

-# jClient Demo Applications
+# Client4J Demo Applications

-This repository contains a few demo applications that have been packaged to be deployed using jClient.
+This repository contains a few demo applications that have been packaged to be deployed using Client4J.